IssacDanny/medical-archive/README.md

 ### B. The Atlas Cluster
 1. Establish a **MongoDB Atlas** cluster (M0 tier is sufficient).
+2. Get the connection string and paste it into the .env file.
-2. In `utils.py`, ensure the `get_connection_uri()` function returns your specific Atlas Connection String.
+3. In `utils.py`, ensure the `get_connection_uri()` function returns your specific Atlas Connection String.
-3.  **The Vector Map:** You must define the Vector Search Index in the Atlas UI before Phase 3.
+4.  **The Vector Map:** You must define the Vector Search Index in the Atlas UI before Phase 3.
     - **Collection:** `MedicalArchive.PatientScans`
     - **Index Name:** `vector_index`
     - **Field:** `image_vector`